Applying for a council job

 Study the employee specification carefully.
 Think about your past experiences and link them to the essential and desirable criteria listed.
 State which criteria you feel you meet and give examples of work you have done that you feel demonstrates your competence.

 We will always need a reference from your present or most recent employer.
 To speed up the recruitment process we often take up references before interview.
 If you do not want us to contact your current employer at this point you must make this clear by ticking the appropriate box.

 If you are seeking an interview under the disability symbol you should let us know by completing this section.
 If you meet the essential criteria outlined in the employee specification, you will be invited to interview.

 Declare all past warnings or convictions in this section.
 If the post you are applying for involves contact with children and/or adults you will be subject to a check via the Disclosure and Barring Service (DBS).
 The employee specification will outline whether a position is subject to a DBS check.

 We are working hard to ensure that our workforce reflects the make up of the communities we serve.
 Completing this section helps us to monitor how effective we are.
 The shortlisting and interview panel will not see it and it plays no part in the selection process.

-North Lincolnshire Council has signed the Armed Forces Covenant to show commitment to the Armed Forces Community.
+We have signed the Armed Forces Covenant to show commitment to the Armed Forces Community.
+We

 As part of this, Reservists employed by the council are offered up to 10 days’ paid leave to fulfil their annual training requirements as well as support during mobilisation.